njbernal/bus-locations-project/README.md

 ## Future improvements

 My original plan was to do this for buses in **Los Angeles**, where I am located.
-However there is a waiting period to get their API key.
+However, there is an application process to get API access that I am waiting on.
 In the next iteration I will change this app to be L.A. based.

 Current road map: